An in-depth report on the causes, diagnosis, treatment, and prevention of pneumonia.

-Many bacteria are grouped into 1 of 2 large categories by the laboratory procedure used to look at them under a microscope.
-The procedure is known as Gram staining.
-Bacteria are stained with special dyes, then washed in a special solution.
+Many bacteria are grouped into 1 of 2 large categories by a laboratory procedure known as Gram staining.
+Bacteria are stained with special dyes and then washed in a special solution.
 The color of the bacteria after washing determines whether they are Gram-negative or Gram-positive.
 Knowing which group the bacteria belong to helps determine the severity of the disease, and how to treat it.
 Different bacteria are treated with different drugs.

 These bacteria appear blue on the stain and are the most common organisms that cause pneumonia.
 They include:

-- Staphylococcus (S.) aureus, the other major Gram-positive bacterium responsible for pneumonia, causes about 9% of CAP and 22% of hospital-acquired pneumonias.
-It is the organism most often associated with viral influenza.
+- Staphylococcus aureus (S aureus), the other major Gram-positive bacterium responsible for pneumonia, is the organism most often associated with viral influenza.
 It can develop about 5 days after the start of flu symptoms.
-Pneumonia from S. aureus most often occurs in people with weakened immune systems, very young children, hospitalized patients, and drug abusers who use needles.
+Pneumonia from S aureus most often occurs in people with weakened immune systems, very young children, hospitalized patients, and drug abusers who use needles.
 It is uncommon in healthy adults.

 These bacteria stain pink.
-Gram-negative bacteria commonly cause infections in hospitalized or nursing home patients, children with cystic fibrosis, and people with chronic lung conditions.
+Gram-negative bacteria commonly cause infections in hospitalized or nursing home patients, patients with cystic fibrosis, and people with long-term (chronic) lung conditions.

-- Haemophilus (H.) influenzae is a bacterium.
+- H influenzae is a bacterium.
 Despite its name, it is not related to the flu virus.
-H. influenzae is the second most common bacterium causing CAP, accounting for 3% to 10% of all cases.
-It generally occurs in patients with chronic lung disease and older people.
+H influenzae is the 2nd most common bacterium causing CAP.
+It generally occurs in people with chronic lung disease and older people.
 It is also a danger in children who have not been vaccinated against this bacterium (the "flu shot" protects against the influenza virus, not this bacterium).
-(For further information, see the In-depth Report on Immunization.)
+(For further information, see the in-depth report on immunization.)

-- Klebsiella (K.) pneumoniae may be responsible for pneumonia in alcoholics and other people who are physically debilitated.
+- Klebsiella pneumoniae (K pneumoniae) may be responsible for pneumonia in alcoholics and other people who are physically debilitated.
 It is also associated with recent use of very strong antibiotics.

-- Pseudomonas (P.) aeruginosa is a major cause of hospital-acquired pneumonia (nosocomial pneumonia).
-It is a common cause of pneumonia in patients with chronic or severe lung disease.
+- Pseudomonas aeruginosa (P aeruginosa) is a major cause of hospital-acquired pneumonia (nosocomial pneumonia).
+It is a common cause of pneumonia in people with chronic or severe lung disease.

-- Other Gram-negative bacteria that cause pneumonia include E. coli, Proteus mirabilis (found in damaged lung tissue), Enterobacter, Neisseria (N.) meningitidis, and Acinetobacter.
+- Other Gram-negative bacteria that cause pneumonia include E coli, Proteus mirabilis (found in damaged lung tissue), enterobacter, Neisseria meningitidis, and Acinetobacter.

-Atypical pneumonias produce mild symptoms and a dry cough.
+Atypical pneumonia generally produces milder symptoms and a dry cough.
+They are called atypical because they produce symptoms besides those related to the lung, may appear different on chest x-ray, and respond to different antibiotics than "typical" pneumonias.
 "Mini-epidemics" are sometimes seen in school or military settings.
 It occurs at any age, but it is more common in children and young adults.
-Organisms that cause atypical pneumonias include:
+Organisms that cause atypical pneumonia include:

-- Chlamydia (C.) pneumoniae is now thought to cause 10% of all CAP cases.
+- Chlamydia pneumoniae is now thought to cause 10% of all CAP cases.
 This atypical pneumonia is most common in young adults and children, and is usually mild.
-It is less common, but usually more severe, in the elderly.
+It is less common, but usually more severe, in older people.

 Legionnaires disease was first described in 1976 after an outbreak of fatal pneumonia at an American Legion convention.
 The organism that caused the disease was named Legionella pneumophila, shown in this picture.
 (Courtesy of the Centers for Disease Control and Prevention.)